 Osteria Basilico Il Mediterraneo’s sister restaurant located on the same block, it offers the same charm and a slightly more subdued vibe.
 Both offer indoor and outdoor seating.

-Granger & Co This will be on many lists, honestly, I never found it worth waiting in line for because the line will wrap around the block most times of day.
-Either go early, go late or be prepared to wait (like my rhyme?).
+Granger & Co This will be on many lists; however, it is more hype than it is worth For brunch especially, the line might wrap around the block most times of day.
+Either go early, go late or be prepared to wait.

 Happy Donuts Located on Portobello Road, just beneath the bridge, this little stand has plenty of fresh doughnuts for you to choose from.
 It opens around 11, which is when the doughnuts are the freshest.
 Plan your day accordingly.